China didn’t warn public of likely pandemic for 6 key days

 President Xi Jinping warned the public on the seventh day, Jan.
-20. But by then, more than 3,000 people had been infected during almost a week of public silence, according to internal documents obtained by The Associated Press and estimates based on retrospective infection data.
+20. But by that time, more than 3,000 people had been infected during almost a week of public silence, according to internal documents obtained by The Associated Press and expert estimates based on retrospective infection data.

 But the delay by the first country to face the new coronavirus came at a critical time — the beginning of the outbreak.
-China’s attempt to walk a line between alerting the public and avoiding panic set the stage for a pandemic that has infected almost 2 million people and taken more than 126,000 lives.
+China’s attempt to walk a line between alerting the public and avoiding panic set the stage for a pandemic that has infected more than 2 million people and taken more than 133,000 lives.

-The six-day delay by China’s leaders in Beijing came on top of almost two weeks during which the national Center for Disease Control did not register any new cases, internal bulletins obtained by the AP confirmed.
+But the six-day delay by China’s leaders in Beijing came on top of almost two weeks during which the national Center for Disease Control did not register any cases from local officials, internal bulletins obtained by the AP confirm.
 Yet during that time, from Jan.
 5 to Jan.
-17, hundreds of patients were appearing in hospitals not just in Wuhan — which finally reopened last week — but across the country.
+17, hundreds of patients were appearing in hospitals not just in Wuhan but across the country.

 The Chinese government has repeatedly denied suppressing information in the early days, saying it immediately reported the outbreak to the World Health Organization.

-The documents show that the head of China’s National Health Commission, Ma Xiaowei, laid out a grim assessment of the situation in a confidential Jan.
-14 teleconference with provincial health officials.
+The documents show that the head of China’s National Health Commission, Ma Xiaowei, laid out a grim assessment of the situation on Jan.
+14 in a confidential teleconference with provincial health officials.
 A memo states that the teleconference was held to convey instructions on the coronavirus from President Xi Jinping, Premier Li Keqiang and Vice Premier Sun Chunlan, but does not specify what those instructions were.

 “The epidemic situation is still severe and complex, the most severe challenge since SARS in 2003, and is likely to develop into a major public health event,” the memo cites Ma as saying.

-The National Health Commission distributed a 63-page set of instructions to provincial health officials, obtained by the AP.
+The National Health Commission also distributed a 63-page set of instructions to provincial health officials, obtained by the AP.
 The instructions ordered health officials nationwide to identify suspected cases, hospitals to open fever clinics, and doctors and nurses to don protective gear.
 They were marked “internal” — “not to be spread on the internet,” “not to be publicly disclosed.”

 On Jan.
 20, President Xi issued his first public comments on the virus, saying the outbreak “must be taken seriously” and every possible measure pursued.
 A leading Chinese epidemiologist, Zhong Nanshan, announced for the first time that the virus was transmissible from person to person on national television.